astrotime/timenomad_app/collections/_posts/2018-11-23-what-is-planetary-hours-part-one.md

 ## In the next part…

-The next part will talk about the days of the week and how they had been derived from the sequence of planetary hours.
-Stay tuned…
+The [next part]({% post_url 2018-12-03-what-is-planetary-hours-part-two %}) will talk about the days of the week and how they had been derived from the sequence of planetary hours.
+[Keep reading…]({% post_url 2018-12-03-what-is-planetary-hours-part-two %})